GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Acknowledgments

 \section{Acknowledgments}

-This work has been partially supported by the University Research Priority Program ``Dynamics of Healthy Aging'' at the University of Zurich and the Swiss National Science Foundation through project MediaGraph (contract no.\ 202125).
-Michael Cochez was in part supported by the Horizon Europe Graphmassivizer project under grant agreement 101093202.
+This work was partially funded by the University Research Priority Program ``Dynamics of Healthy Aging'' at the University of Zurich, the Swiss National Science Foundation through project MediaGraph (No. 202125), and the Horizon Europe Graphmassivizer project (No. 101093202).